11. Matrices and other arrays#

 class, we have just opened up a whole world of new

-possibilities.
-We explore them in this chapter.
+possibilities, which we explore in this chapter.

 Important